top of page

 Here is a summation of our Chippewa Valley Motor Car Association LLC railroad history.

 In January 1977, use of the 15 miles of rail from Durand, Wisconsin south to the Mississippi River was discontinued by the Chicago, Milwaukee, St. Paul & Pacific Railroad due to a derailment which made the tracks unusable.
 The railroad was in bankruptcy at the time and did not deem repairs as prudent.
 The rail bed was purchased in 1979 for the purpose of hauling building materials to NSP's 4400 acre Tyrone property for the construction of a 1100 megawatt nuclear power plant.
 Plans for the nuclear power plant were canceled later in 1979.
 In 2005, NSP proposed building a 750 megawatt coal-fired power plant on the site.
 The rail line would be used to haul coal to the plant.
 Plans for the coal-fired plant were canceled the following year.
 That plant was never built.
-In 1995, several aspiring former railroaders and rail fans with motorcars approached NSP with the request to buy or lease the rails for use by private individuals.

 Board Members of the CVMCA